Old College, Aberystwyth: History

 The first building on the Old College site was Castle House, a villa designed in 1795 by John Nash for Uvedale Price.
-In 1864 the building was purchased by Thomas Savin who intended to convert the building to a hotel.
+In 1864, the building was purchased by Thomas Savin who intended to convert the building to a hotel.
 Savin hired John Pollard Seddon to undertake the reconstruction and work progressed at speed, with the Castle Hotel opening in 1865.
 However Savin soon ran into financial difficulties and was forced to sell the building only two years after opening.
 The purchaser was University College Wales, Aberystwyth, which intended to convert it to a higher education institute.
 The college paid £10,000, £70,000 below the amount paid by Savin.
-In 1893 University College became a constituent part of the University of Wales.
+In 1893, the University College became a constituent part of the University of Wales.
 Seddon was retained to undertaken reconfiguration.

 In 1885, the building was damaged by fire and only survived through the University's board paying for repairs as public funds were not available.
 During the renovation, Seddon was re-engaged to lead the project.
 During Seddon's tenure, he commissioned a former pupil, Charles Voysey, to design the three mosaic murals now located at the top of the tower, although Cadw suggests they were originally intended for another location.
 The mosaics were controversial; Voysey's original conception included religious imagery which he intended to symbolise "Science tearing down Sacerdotalism".
 Some of the university staff were enraged, one don suggesting; "the only blot to spoil the picture being the unfortunate mosaic" and Seddon, who had personally paid for it, was obliged to pressure Voysey to amend the design.
 Before work on the building was completed, Seddon was dismissed, as the university became concerned at the scale and cost of his plans.
 Further work on the college was undertaken by Charles Ferguson after Seddon's dismissal.

 The Old College remained the main campus in Aberystwyth until the 1960s when the majority of teaching was moved to the Penglais campus near the National Library of Wales.
 Despite this, administration of Aberystwyth University remained at the Old College along with the teaching of Education and Welsh.
 In 2012, plans were made for the Old College to become a new postgraduate centre as a part of a new cultural quarter in Aberystwyth.
-In 2014 the transfer of the last teaching departments to the Penglais site allowed the university to consider redevelopment and in 2015 it applied for £19 million of Heritage Lottery Funding to allow for the renovation of the Old College.
+In 2014, the transfer of the last teaching departments to the Penglais site allowed the university to consider redevelopment and in 2015 it applied for £19 million of Heritage Lottery Funding to allow for the renovation of the Old College.
 Plans for the site will see the Old College repurposed as a heritage/cultural learning and knowledge centre, with the intended completion date being 2026.
+As of February 2026, the renovation has totaled to £53 million.

 Architecture

-In 1961 the Old College was given Grade I listed status.
+In 1961, the Old College was given Grade I listed status.
 Cadw's listing record notes it as a "...particularly important example of that style so loved by wealthy Victorian patrons and so imaginatively created by architects of the period".